Friday, September 4, 2009

 More secure than ever.

-Another benefit of the 64-bit applications in Snow Leopard is that they’re even more secure from hackers and malware than the 32-bit versions.
+rs and malware than the 32-bit versions.
 That's because 64-bit applications can use more advanced security techniques to fend off malicious code.
 First, 64-bit applications can keep their data out of harm's way thanks to a more secure function argument-passing mechanism and the use of hardware-based execute disable for heap memory.
 In addition, memory on the system heap is marked using strengthened checksums, helping to prevent attacks that rely on corrupting memory.

 64-bit applications in Snow Leopard deliver faster performance at common operations.